Generalized Training for Neural Network Learnability: a Spectral Methods Approach: Methods and Results

+Vortex encoded diffraction introduces a mask $M(x,y)$ that shapes the sensed patterns and enables the recovery of phase in the Fourier plane.
+In some cases, the encoder may be a metasurface or reconfigurable diffractive optical element \cite{Rodrguez2021, Bernstein2021, Xiang2023}.
+However, in our work, we use optical vortex encoders to modulate the phase of the electric field pertaining to a particular image.
+This phase modulation takes the form $M_m(x,y) \propto e^{i m \phi}$, where $\phi$ is the azimuthal coordinate in the aperture plane parameterized by the Cartesian coordinates $\left( x,y \right)$.
+The integer value $m$ of the imposed vortex is the topological charge that is a measure of the phase helicity--how many times the phase wraps around a singularity given one rotation.

-Encoded diffraction introduces a mask $M(x,y)$ that shapes the sensed patterns and regularizes the phase retrieval problem.
-The sensor field pattern ${\psi}_o'(u,v)$ is proportional to the Fourier transform of the field before the lens aperture $\psi(x,y)$, where the transform pairs are $(x,y)\leftrightarrow (u,v)$ \cite{goodman2005introduction}.
-A combination of Fresnel and Fourier-plane imaging may also offer more information at the sensor \cite{Zheng2022}.
-The inverse phase problem becomes
+Given the vortex phase mask, $M_m$, the augmented sensor field pattern, ${\psi}_m'(u,v)$, is proportional to the Fourier transform of the field before the lens aperture, $\psi(x,y)$.
+The transform pairs are $(x,y)\leftrightarrow (u,v)$ \cite{goodman2005introduction}.
+Given this modulation, the inverse phase problem becomes: